Anilkumargundu/anilkumargundu.github.io/resources.md

 python generate_gmid_plots.py
 ```
 Tutorial on how to install skywater 130nm PDK is [here](https://github.com/bmurmann/EE628.git){:target="_blank"}

-## 📌 Make your First GitHub repository and push to Github on Linux
-You can find a nice video [here](https://www.youtube.com/watch?v=bvi37IbJXS4){:target="_blank"} that I came across on how to create, commit, and push a repository .
 ## 📌 Old notes nicely summarized about the flicker noise in the mosfet w.r.t VGS and VDS
 View the pdf [here](/files/noise_in_mosfet.pdf){:target="_blank"}

 ## 🏭 Chip Gallery
 to be updated

+## 📌 Make your First GitHub repository and push to Github on Linux
+You can find a nice video [here](https://www.youtube.com/watch?v=bvi37IbJXS4){:target="_blank"} that I came across on how to create, commit, and push a repository.